straz/artificialtrust/index.md

 evolve.
 These mechanisms involve feedback and selective pressure, which in turn rely on some mechanisms of recognition and trust.

+{% assign trustdef = site.definitions | find:"title","Artificial Trust definitions" %}

+{% assign sortedArticles = site.articles | sort: 'sort_order' | push: trustdef %}

-{% for article in site.articles %}
+{% for article in sortedArticles %}
   {% if article.show_home != true %}
   {% continue %}
   {% endif %}